data-apis/array-api/spec/API_specification/linear_algebra_functions.md

 (function-qr)=
 ### qr(x, /, *, mode='reduced')

-Computes the qr factorization of a matrix (or stack of matrices), where `q` is an orthonormal matrix (or stack of matrices) and `r` is an upper-triangular matrix (or stack of matrices).
+Computes the qr factorization of a matrix (or a stack of matrices), where `q` is an orthonormal matrix (or a stack of matrices) and `r` is an upper-triangular matrix (or a stack of matrices).

 #### Parameters